 - You can request (or recall) it, to have the book held for you on its return.

 - for a call number (example below).
 This is a combination of letters and numbers (e.g. TK 5105.888 K78 2006 or BC 175 L39 2011) that tells you the book's exact location on the shelves.

 - Tip: If a book is in Bennett Library's regular collection, the first two letters of the call number tell you what floor it is on: A through HT = 4th floor, HV through QA = 5th floor, QB to Z = 6th floor.

-Place a hold on an item owned by the SFU Library (request an item)
+Request or place a hold on an item owned by the SFU Library

 Request something that SFU doesn't own

 Interlibrary Loans can bring in articles, book chapters, books, and other materials that we don't own at the SFU Library.

 To request that the Library purchase a book we don't currently own, you can Suggest a title for purchase.

 You do not need to sign into the SFU Library Catalogue to see the books, journals, and other items owned by the SFU Library.
 Anyone can search the Catalogue and see items owned by the Library without signing in.

 See Why should I sign into the Library Catalogue?
 How do I sign into the Library Catalogue? for more information on what actions you can do, such as renewing and requesting books, when logged into the Catalogue.